 Connect your Xperia mobile device via USB Data Cable

 Ignore the Fastboot mode steps; instead, select the flash button with an electric symbol.
 You should choose Flashmode too.

-Select the folder as C: Flashtool/firmware.
-You will find the created .ftf file with version.
+Select the folder like C: Flashtool/firmware.
+You will find the created .ftf file with the version.
 Select the file.

-- In device Filter option, Select your device.
+- In the device Filter option, Select your device.

 On the right side, you will find “Wipe.”
 Tick the “Wipe data” and “Wipe Cache” options.